ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_cil_examples/uz_6ph_cil_example.rst

 Also, variables to store the outputs of the CIL model are defined.
 In this example, a PI controller is used to control the PMSM.
 The usage is not necessary and the respective parts can be disregarded if other controllers are used.
-At the end, the Duty-Cycles are given to the defined PWM modules.
+In the end, the duty cycles are given to the defined PWM modules.
 Depending on the used controller, this might not be necessary.

 .. code-block:: c